Updated July 7, 2021.

 What are the symptoms of HPV?

 Most strains of HPV are asymptomatic, meaning you won’t notice any signs that you have the virus.
 If you have symptoms, they will usually develop between a few weeks and several months after you’ve been exposed.
 Some viral strains cause warts, which appear as cauliflower-like lesions on the skin or in the genital regions.
 Other strains may not cause warts at all, but can cause dangerous cancers.
-Fortunately, these strains can be identified via Pap tests, which is why testing is so important.
+Fortunately, these strains can be identified via cervical cancer screening, which is why testing is so important.

 How do I get tested for HPV?